r-r-i/NoSQL-Social-Network-API/README.md

 No seed data is provided, so you'll need to create your own data using Insomnia after you've started the application.

 - Install Node.JS
 - This app is not deployed.
-To access and view the database, you'll need to use Insomnia or MongoDBCompass to view database results.
+To access and view the database, you'll need to use Insomnia or MongoDBCompass.

 ## License